baharalidurrani/material-domain/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Features included

+- Built using Typescript.
+- Built using the official `redux-toolkit` template.
+- Merged features from the official `create-react-app` template.
+- All the dependencies in package.json are up-to-date.
+- Redux folder structure is all set.
+Everything is decoupled upon store, slices, actions.
+- Common, Type Definitions, Enums, Utils, Global axios configured.
+- Basic routing is integrated.
+- Protected routes
+- Components are divided into Modules, Pages, Components, Molecule and Atom.
+(Modules being biggest and atom being smallest).
+- Material-UI is integrated including fonts and icons.
+- Basic Material Responsive Layout is added (Header/AppBar, SideNav/Drawer, MainContent).
+- Centralized/Global Material-UI theme is added.
+(Almost zero CSS will be used in the app).
+- Auto/Manual Dark/Light theme is added.

+### To be added

+- OpenAPI/Swagger Service Generator
+- or axios interceptors.
+- API Service unit tests.

 ## Available Scripts

 In the project directory, you can run: